RistoLibera/Facebook_Replica/README.md

 ### Via Facebook

-- You can link to Facebook to create a new account.
+- You can link to Facebook to create a new account(locally).
-- You will see the name and email are autofilled.
+- You will see the name and email are autofilled(locally).
+- PROBLEM: Facebook changed their authentication-system recently, which means the function doesn't work online, but i'm still thinking about a work-around.

 ## Initial Setup